andriusstank/downhill/doc/docs/intro/part3.md

 ## Inline nodes

 Builders are not enough.
-Say we have a simple newtype wrapper for vector.
+Say, we have a simple newtype wrapper for vector.
 Let's have a closer look at what happens when we attempt to index it:

 ~~~ {.haskell}